Tax season 2021: changes to prepare for this year

 Usually the calculation is a simple addition of taxes due minus any payments and credits, but this year there are nuances.
 The Coronavirus Relief Bill allows employers to postpone the deposit and payment of some social security taxes.

-It is important to consider the period from March 27 to December 31, 2020, because any payroll taxes that were due for this period may be deferred, with 50% paid until December 31, 2021 and the rest until December 31 2022 year.
+It is important to consider the period from March 27 to December 31, 2020, because any payroll taxes that were due during this period may be deferred, with 50% payable until December 31, 2021 and the rest until December 31 2022 year.

 Pension plans for taxpayers affected by COVID-19